kingiw/mouselog.js/README.md

     // Use GET method to upload data? (stringified data will be embedded in URI)
     enableGet: false,

+    // Type: Boolean
+    // Not allow internal exceptions to be raised in browser's console this.disableException = false;

     // Type: string
     // A global predefined variable for setting the impression ID.
     // When initializing the impression ID, mouselog will try to call `eval(this.impIdVariable)`.